There’s nothing quite like getting a call from the IRS to make your heart skip a beat.

-And can you imagine what it would feel like to have them say you owe back taxes and a warrant has been issued for your arrest?
+Then imagine what it would feel like if they told you that you owe back taxes and a warrant has been issued for your arrest?

-Unfortunately, these calls are a reality for many Americans.
-IRS agents call, making threats and disrupting lives.
+Unfortunately, these threatening calls are a reality for many Americans.
 Only it’s not what you think.
-They aren’t IRS agents, and you might not owe any taxes.
+They aren’t IRS agents, and their claims are phony.

 Relax, it’s not the IRS